Naddotfun/contracts/README.md

 ## Development Information

-This smart contract is part of the NadsPump system, designed to create and manage bonding curve-based tokens.
+This smart contract is part of the Nad.Pump system, designed to create and manage bonding curve-based tokens.
 For more detailed information about the implementation and usage, please refer to the full contract code and additional documentation.

 ---